Johjoh-6/in_mocean/README.md

 - Add a blog section with posts and categories
 - Add an admin panel for managing content
 - Use S3 for static assets
+- Refresh content for the event

+## Bug
+Actually Astro is a Static Site Generator, since it run when it deploy.
+We need to manually refresh for rebuild the new version.